 - Source: AARP Home fit guide

 Video FABCAB (Prefabricated UNIVERSAL DESIGN home)

 FabCabs are designed with a seamless, gradual entry that doesn’t look like a ramp, rather it’s completely integrated into the landscaping, feeling permanent and purposeful.
-In fact, using Universal Design elements often enhance the overall design: Using wider door frames throughout the space, as well as sliding doors with easy-to-use handles, actually succeed in making the space feel bigger and more open.
+In fact, using Universal Design elements often enhance the overall design: Using wider door frames throughout the space, as well as sliding doors with easy-to-use handles, actually, succeed in making space feel bigger and more open.

 – Emory Baldwin FABCAB Founder (source: Fast Company/Alissa Walker)

 #1 Source for UD in practice: Universal Design Living Laboratory

 The elegance of Universal design is that it’s invisible and non-stigmatizing.
 The design is so intuitive the experience is often effortless; “the universal design effect.”